itmaybejj/editoria11y/README.md

 <script src="/js/editoria11y.js">
 ```

-/core/modules/contextual/js/toolbar/views/VisualView.js?v=8.9.1"></script>

 You can directly edit editoria11y-prefs to change various selectors and strings, though I cannot promise things won't change in there until there is a full release.

-Otherwise, create your own JS file with these variables to inject some ready-to-go overrides:
+Otherwise, it is best to create your own JS file with these variables to inject some ready-to-go overrides:

 #### Root elements to scan (default is `main`)
 `let ed11yCustomCheckRoot = ";`